UK cost agency rejects British company GW's cannabis drug

 "There are better ways to improve care for people with MS,” said Paul Cooper, a consultant neurologist at the Greater Manchester Neuroscience Centre, who chaired the guideline group.

-NICE also rejected another non-cannabis drug, Fampyra, which was developed by Acorda Therapeutics and is sold outside the United States by Biogen Idec.
+NICE also rejected another non-cannabis drug, Fampyra, which was developed by Acorda Therapeutics (ACOR.O) and is sold outside the United States by Biogen Idec (BIIB.O).

 With a typical patient taking four sprays of Sativex a day, GW estimates the real-life daily cost of treatment with Sativex is 5.56 pounds ($8.95).
 For some patients the cost could be higher, since the maximum daily limit is 12 sprays.